Veetaha/ts-typedefs/README.md

 ### `Extends<TExtender, TExtendee>`
 Defines `true` if `TExtender` is assignable to `TExtendee`, otherwise false.
-Beware that if this type is not just `TExtender extends TExtendee ? true : false`.
+Beware that this type is not just `TExtender extends TExtendee ? true : false`.

 It verifies that you may physically assign a value of type `TExtender` to `TExtendee`.
 That's why union types with excess members that are not assignable to `TExtendee`